2 Kings 18 – Hezekiah’s Reign; Assyria’s Threat

-And he did what was right in the sight of the Lord, according to all that his father David had done.
+And he did what was right in the sight of the LORD, according to all that his father David had done.
 He removed the high places and broke the sacred pillars, cut down the wooden image and broke in pieces the bronze serpent that Moses had made; for until those days the children of Israel burned incense to it, and called it Nehushtan.
-He trusted in the Lord God of Israel, so that after him was none like him among all the kings of Judah, nor who were before him.
-For he held fast to the Lord; he did not depart from following Him, but kept His commandments, which the Lord had commanded Moses.
+He trusted in the LORD God of Israel, so that after him was none like him among all the kings of Judah, nor who were before him.
+For he held fast to the LORD; he did not depart from following Him, but kept His commandments, which the LORD had commanded Moses.

 a.
-He did what was right in the sight of the Lord . . .
-He removed the high places: Hezekiah was one of Judah’s most zealous reformers, even prohibiting worship on the high places.
+He did what was right in the sight of the LORD… He removed the high places: Hezekiah was one of Judah’s most zealous reformers, even prohibiting worship on the high places.
 These were popular altars for sacrifice set up as the worshipper desired, not according to God’s direction.

 i.
 “God was never happy about this practice, but none of the other good kings ever found the courage to forbid it.
 Hezekiah did.”
 (Dilday)

 b.
 And broke in pieces the bronze serpent that Moses had made: Numbers 21:1-9 describes how during a time of a plague of fiery serpents upon the whole nation, Moses made a bronze serpent for the nation to look upon and be spared death from the snake bites.
 This statement in 2 Kings tells us that this particular bronze serpent had been preserved for more than 800 years and had come to be worshipped as Nehushtan.
-Hezekiah, in his zeal, broke in pieces this bronze artifact and put and end to the idolatrous worship of this object.
+Hezekiah, in his zeal, broke in pieces this bronze artifact and put an end to the idolatrous worship of this object.

 i.
-This bronze serpent was wonderful thing – when the afflicted people of Israel looked upon it, they were saved.
+This bronze serpent was a wonderful thing – when the afflicted people of Israel looked upon it, they were saved.
 It was even a representation of Jesus Christ, as Jesus Himself said in John 3:14-15.
 At the same time, man could take something so good and so used by God and make a destructive idol out of it.

 ii.
 In the same way, sometimes good things become idols and therefore must be destroyed.
 For example, if the true cross of Jesus or His actual burial cloth were to be discovered, and these objects became idolatrous distractions, then it would be better for those objects to be destroyed.
 “Although it was an interesting memorial, it must be utterly destroyed, because it presented a temptation to idolatry.
 Here if ever in this world was a relic of high antiquity, of undoubted authenticity, a relic which had seen its hundreds of years, about which there was no question as to its being indisputably the very serpent which Moses made; and it was moreover a relic which had formerly possessed miraculous power – for in the wilderness the looking at it had saved the dying.
 Yet it must be broken in pieces, because Israel burned incense to it.”
 (Spurgeon)